 Here are some schools for phlebotomy in Michigan which offer courses where you can obtain appropriate qualifications.

-Baker College which offers the Phlebotomy Certification program at Auburn Hills and Owosso.
-This course is approved by the National Accrediting Agency for Clinical Laboratory Sciences.
+Michigen College offers a 9 week Phelebotomy Program.
+They state that “Our program ensures eligibility to take the American Society for Clinical Pathology (ASCP) exam – the highest credential for a Phlebotomist which allows you to practice in all 50 states.”
 Not only will you learn blood drawing skills, but you will also study variables that affect laboratory specimens and be shown how to work successfully as part of a laboratory team.

 Macomb Community College offers a course in Phlebotomy Theory and Practice.
 They also have a program offering an externship where you gain practical experience under the guidance of a Phlebotomist.
 More details can be obtained here.